This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What increases my risk for labyrinthitis?

-- Diseases: Tumors in the inner ear or problems with blood supply may also cause labyrinthitis.
-Conditions, such as motion sickness, may also increase your risk of labyrinthitis.
+- Tumors in the inner ear or problems with blood supply

-- Medicines: Certain medicines, such as antibiotics, may damage the labyrinth.
+- Certain medicines, such as antibiotics, that damage the labyrinth

 What are the signs and symptoms of labyrinthitis?

 Signs and symptoms are often sudden and severe.
 You may have any of the following:

 - Vertigo (a feeling of moving or spinning, or being pulled to the floor or toward your side)

 - Tinnitus (ringing or buzzing in the ears) or hearing loss

 Your healthcare provider will ask you about your symptoms.
 He or she may ask about your health conditions or past injuries.
 He or she may ask which medicines you take or have taken in the past.
 Your provider will examine your ears.
 He or she may move your head in different directions to see if you get dizzy.
 You may also need any of the following:

 - Fluid samples from a wound or your ear, nose, or throat may show if an infection is causing your labyrinthitis.